+Subsequently, we investigated whether frequency of these impactful nominal passengers in a cancer cohort is proportionate to its total mutational burden.
+For a uniform mutation distribution, we would expect that the fraction of impactful nominal passengers will remain constant as one accumulates large number of mutations in a given cancer sample.
+In contrast, we observed that as we acquire more SNVs in cancer, the fraction of impactful passengers decreases.
+This trend is particularly strong in CNS medulloblastoma (p < 4e-8, Bonferroni's correction), lung adenocarcinoma (p<3e-4, Bonferroni’s correction), and a few other cancers (Fig 1b).

+In addition to SNVs, large structural variations (SVs) also play important role in cancer progression.
+Thus, we quantified the putative molecular functional impact of SVs (deletions and duplications).
+A close inspection of both SV and SNV impact scores suggest that certain cancer subtypes tend to harbor large number of high impact SVs, while others were more burdened with high impact SNVs.
+Many of these correlations have previously been observed \cite{24071851}.
+For example, it is known that large deletions play role of drivers in ovarian cancer, whereas clear cell kidney cancer is often driven by SNVs.
+However, we also find new associations, such as the predominance of high impact large deletions compared to impactful SNVs in the bone leiomyoma cohort.

+[[connect sig & sel]]

+Burdening of different genomic elements

-According to a null expectation[[connect sig & sel]], one might assume that the overall burden of nominal passengers in a cancer genome will be uniformly distributed across different functional elements and among different gene categories.
-In contrast, we observe that the predicted molecular impact burden in certain cancers is concentrated in particular gene categories.
+Simplistically, one might assume that the overall burden of nominal passengers in a cancer genome will be uniformly distributed across different functional elements and among different gene categories.
+In contrast, we observe that the predicted molecular impact burden in certain cancers is concentrated in particular regulatory regions and gene categories.
 This is easiest to understand in terms of coding loss-of-function (LoF) variants, where the putative molecular impact is most intuitive.
-For instance, as a measure of the molecular impact of both driver and non-driver loss of function SNVs, we examined the fraction of deleterious LoFs affecting genes across four categories of cancer-related functional annotation (Fig 2b).
-Driver LoF variants showed significant enrichment in each category of cancer-related genes compared to a random (shuffled-variant) control (p < 0.001).
+Consequently, we examined the fraction of deleterious LoFs affecting genes across four categories of cancer-related functional annotation (Fig 2a).
+As expected, driver LoF variants showed significant enrichment in each category of cancer-related genes compared to a random (shuffled-variant) control (p < 0.001).
 Conversely, non-driver LoF SNVs displayed depletion in each of these categories (p < 0.001).
-In addition, driver, non-driver, and random loss of function mutations were all enriched in comparison to germline LoF mutations (p < 0.001).
-Similarly, compared with the uniform null distribution, we observe that impactful variants (nonsynonymous & promoter SNVs) tend to occur in essential genes more often compared to low impact variants (Fig 2c).
-Conversely, low impact passengers constitute larger fractions of variants influencing non-essential genes.
-This observation is consistent with underlying functional properties of the human genome.
+As expected, driver, non-driver, and random loss of function mutations were all enriched in comparison to germline LoF mutations (p < 0.001).

-TF binding landscape

 Similar to LoF variants, we can also quantify the overall burden of the noncoding SNVs in a cancer genome.
 However, for majority of noncoding variant, predicted molecular functional impact is less easy to gauge.
-For instance, noncoding and coding variants occupying the terminal region of the gene or undergoing alternatively splicing, will have little functional consequence.
-In contrast, transcription factor binding site (TFBS) variants are among the noncoding variants, where molecular impact is clearly manifested through the creation or destruction of TF binding motifs (gain or loss of motif).
+For instance, coding and noncoding variants occupying the terminal region of the gene or intronic regions, will most likely have little functional consequence.
+In contrast, transcription factor binding site (TFBS) variants are among the noncoding variants where molecular impact is clearly manifested through the creation or destruction of transcription factor (TF) binding motifs (gain or loss of motif).
 In both cases (gain or loss), we observed significant differential burdening of TFBS among different cancer cohorts.
-For instance, we detect significant enrichment of high impact variants creating new motifs in various TFs including GATA, PRRX2 and SOX10 (Fig 3a) across major cancer types, compared with uniform expectation.
-Similarly, high impact variants breaking motifs, were highly enriched in TFs such as IRF, POU2F2, NR3C1and STAT (Fig 3b) in the majority of cohorts.
+For instance, we detect significant enrichment of high impact variants creating new motifs in various TFs including GATA, PRRX2 and SOX10 (Fig 2b) across major cancer types, compared with uniform expectation.
+Similarly, high impact variants breaking motifs, were highly enriched in TFs such as IRF, POU2F2, NR3C1and STAT (Fig 2b) in the majority of cohorts.
 This selective enrichment or depletion suggests distinct alteration profiles associated with different components of regulatory networks in various cancers.